kinoppyd/sinatra-activerecord/README.md

-# Sinatra ActiveRecord Extension
+# Mobb ActiveRecord Extension

-Extends [Sinatra](http://www.sinatrarb.com/) with extension methods and Rake tasks for dealing with an SQL database using the [ActiveRecord ORM](https://github.com/rails/rails/tree/master/activerecord).
+Extends [Mobb](https://github.com/kinoppyd/mobb) with extension methods and Rake tasks for dealing with an SQL database using the [ActiveRecord ORM](https://github.com/rails/rails/tree/master/activerecord).